Texthead1/Custom-Mixed-Variant-Skylander-IDs/README.md

 * Eon's Elites of SSA Variants do not have a health bonus or the additional effects, but do retain the damage bonus
 * LightCore Eon's Elite Eruptor does not have the LightCore Blast
 * Series 1 Love Potion Pop Fizz can still summon in as the Mega Beast despite never being able to purchase the upgrade
-* LightCore Fizzy Frenzy Pop Fizz does not have the announcer say "LightCore" despite the blast still occuring with the Mega Beast